fastmachinelearning/hls4ml-tutorial/README.md

 source /path/to/your/installtion/Xilinx/Vitis_HLS/202X.X/settings64.(c)sh
 ```

+Note that part 7 of the tutorial makes use of the `VivadoAccelator` backend of hls4ml for which no Vitis equivalent is available yet.
+For this part of the tutorial it is therefore necesary to install and source Vivado HLS version 2019.2 or 2020.1, which can be obtained [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).

 ## Companion material
 We have prepared a set of slides with some introduction and more details on each of the exercises.
 Please find them [here](https://docs.google.com/presentation/d/1c4LvEc6yMByx2HJs8zUP5oxLtY6ACSizQdKvw5cg5Ck/edit?usp=sharing).